mantidproject/mantid/docs/source/concepts/Fitting.rst

 this Python fit tutorial: http://www.mantidproject.org/Introduction_to_Python_Fit_Functions.

-From the class diagram above note fitting also support constraints (IConstraint), see :ref:`here <FitConstraint>` for more on this.
+From the class diagram above note fitting also support constraints (IConstraint), see :ref:`here <algm-Fit>` for more on this.
 Further fitting parameters can be :ref:`tied <algm-Fit>` to specific values or tied to other fitting parameters through mathematical formulas.